cloud66-oss/copper/site/content/docs/getting-started.md

 Copper validates configuration files using **Rules**.
 Rules are descriptions of what you would like to see (or don't see) in a configuration file.
 You can think of Rules like code unit tests, but for configuration.

 ## Installation
 Copper is available as a Ruby gem.
-We recommend installig Copper using Rubygems.
+We recommend installing Copper using Rubygems.

 To install Copper, use the following command: